syphon-lang/syphon/README.md

 ## Documentation

-We only have a [markdown files](docs) to explain the language in detatil Looking forward to make a website explaining it more
+We only have a [markdown files](docs) to explain the language in detatil, Looking forward to make a website explaining it even deeper

 ## Installing